 Duration / cost

 Book and DVD: $95

 Please see all details on the registration document.

 To ensure your place, submit your completed registration form and pay with credit card or a cheque or money order payable to CIUSSS du Centre-Ouest-de-l’Île-de-Montréal.
-We do not accept cash or credit cards.

 *** If you do NOT submit your payment with the registration form, your place will NOT be reserved ***